gilbertfrancois/gilbertfrancois.github.io/08_hooks_interrupts.md

 - Make a copy of the current hook.
 For example, on disk systems, you cannot assume that the HTIMI hook is empty.
 - Place a `jp addr` instruction at the place of the hook, pointing to your subroutine.
 End the hook with `ret` instructions.
 - Make sure the length of the hook instruction is 5 bytes in size, overwrite all existing values to avoid bugs in case the hook was not empty.
-- Inside your subroutine, run your code, followed by a `jp old_hook_add` command.
+- Inside your subroutine, run your code, followed by a `jp old_hook_address` command.

 The example below is a minimal example, that gives a BEEP every second on a 50Hz machine.
 The HTIMI hook is used, which is triggered at the refresh rate of the screen (VBLANK).